Raku/nqp/docs/ops.markdown

 # Introduction

 The opcode set is dynamic.
-This document is about core opcodes.
+This document is about core nqp opcodes.
-For Perl 6 opcodes added by the rakudo compiler see [docs/ops.markdown](https://github.com/rakudo/rakudo/blob/master/docs/ops.markdown) in the rakudo repository.
-They are of the form `nqp::p6*`.
+For Raku opcodes added by the rakudo compiler see [docs/ops.markdown](https://github.com/rakudo/rakudo/blob/master/docs/ops.markdown) in the rakudo repository.
+They are of the form `nqp::p6*` (following the historical naming of Perl 6).

-The tool [tools/find-undocumented-ops.p6](https://github.com/perl6/nqp/blob/master/tools/find-undocumented-ops.p6) can be used to find undocumented opcodes.
+The tool [tools/find-undocumented-ops.raku](https://github.com/Raku/nqp/blob/master/tools/find-undocumented-ops.raku) can be used to find undocumented opcodes.
 For generating an abstract tree that includes opcodes, see [docs/qast.markdown](https://github.com/perl6/nqp/blob/master/docs/qast.markdown).

 ## Table of Contents